-Blood is red because of the prevalence of red blood cells, or erythrocytes.
-These flexible cells contain the hemoglobin that binds with oxygen from the lungs and transports it into the smallest capillaries of the body.
-A person’s blood type is an inherited genetic trait determined by antigens found on the surface of red blood cells.
+- Blood is red due to the prevalence of red blood cells, or erythrocytes.
+These large, flexible cells contain the hemoglobin that binds to oxygen in the lungs and transports it into the smallest capillaries of the body.
+A person’s blood type is an inherited genetic trait determined by antigens found on the surface of red blood cells

-A third type of blood cell are the platelets, or the thrombocytes.
-Platelets gather at the site of a cut or wound and interact with coagulation factors in the bloodstream to form a blood clot.
+- The third type of blood cell is the platelets, or the thrombocytes.
+Platelets gather at the site of a cut or wound and interact with coagulation factors in the bloodstream to form a blood clot